-If you are living in an unencumbered property, by which we mean a property that you own outright, you might be interested in a remortgage to release a lump sum of money from the property’s capital.
+If you are living in an unencumbered property, by which we mean a mortgage free property that you own outright, you might be interested in a remortgage to release a lump sum of money from the property’s capital.

 Is it possible to get a mortgage on an unencumbered property?

 Yes, you can remortgage if you own your house outright.
 You can use the value of your home as security against a new mortgage to release equity for personal purposes or to buy another property.

 If you own your home outright it’s known as an “unencumbered” property.